|GREAT LAKES INSTITUTE FOR ENVIRONMENTAL RESEARCH (GLIER)|

 In addition to the general requirements, the following requirements must be met by all students proceeding to the M.Sc. degree.

-5) letter of intent that clearly outlines his/her interest in the program, proposed focus of study and the prospective supervisor;
+Applicants must submit a letter of intent that clearly outlines his/her interest in the program, proposed focus of study and the prospective supervisor.

 Prospective students will be encouraged to contact a potential supervisor before applying for admission to the GLIER graduate program.
 If a suitable supervisor cannot be identified, the student will be dissuaded from applying for admission.

-For admission to the M.Sc. program, applicants must hold an appropriate Honours Bachelor's degree (or equivalent) from a recognized university.
-Students must maintain no less than a 77% average in their final two years of undergraduate, full-time study to be eligible for admission into the GLIER M.Sc. program.
+For admission to the GLIER M.Sc. program, applicants must hold an appropriate Honours Bachelor's degree (or equivalent) from a recognized university.
+Students must maintain no less than a B+ average in their final two years of undergraduate, full-time study to be eligible for admission into the GLIER M.Sc. program.

 (a) compliance with regulations outlined in University of Windsor Graduate Calendar;